nemesisdb/nemesisdb/docs/docs/tutorials/persist-data/overview.md

 - **Save:** 3.1 seconds
 - **Load:** 6.5 seconds

-The save process is simple to minimise memory use:
+The save process minimises memory use:

 1. Data is prepared in a buffer
-2. When buffer reaches a defined limit flush to a data file
+2. When buffer reaches a defined limit, flush to a data file
 3. Reset buffer positions
 4. Continue from 1

+Each data file is max size (currently 10MB).
+This is to control memory use during loading.